shuuryou/texmond/README.md

 curl http://localhost/smarthome/eventsource.php?auth=changeme
 ```

-You should get a JSON array as a response, followed by a colon every 3 seconds.
+You should get a JSON array as a response, followed by a colon every few seconds.
 Press CTRL+C to terminate curl.

 # Configuration